-Over time, you gradually increase the time on your bike, and after a couple of weeks of consistently riding you ride three or four days per week, but increase your time to 30 to 40 minutes at a time.
-In another couple of weeks you ride for 30 to 40 minutes, but you increase to four to five days per week.
+Over time, you gradually increase the time on your bike.
+And after a couple of weeks of consistently riding you ride three or four days per week, you increase your time to 30 to 40 minutes at a time.
+In another couple of weeks, you ride for 30 to 40 minutes, but you increase to four to five days per week.
 You continue this cycle until you’re spending an hour a day riding your bike five to six days per week.

 The same concept applies to your business.
-Consistency creates discipline and focus for your business.
-It creates a business style, and being consistent in your business creates commitment on your part, on the part of your team, and on the part of your clients and customers.
+Consistency creates discipline and focus on your business.
+It creates a business style.
+And being consistent in your business creates commitment on your part.
+It also creates consistency on the part of your team, and on the part of your clients and customers.
 When you’re consistent and your clients see you doing something over and over again it creates credibility.
 They know what to expect from you, from your team, and from your business.

 Again, the same concept of stretching applies to your business.
 Take a look at your business now and where you want it to be in a month, six months, or even a year.

 There’s always a way to stretch in your business, too.
 Can you get to the next level?
-Can you fill the next event?
-Can you do the next promotion and make a certain dollar amount?
+Is it possible to fill the next event?
+Are you in a position to do the next promotion and make a certain dollar amount?
 There’s always a way to stretch to do a little bit more.

-In a fitness routine, you stretch yourself by adding small incremental increases in a consistent manner, over a period of time, to improve your muscles and your health.
+In a fitness routine, you stretch yourself by adding small incremental increases in a consistent manner.
+Over a period of time, you improve your muscles and your health.
 Use that same lesson in your business.
-If you change something in your business, maybe two or three small things every week, or even once month, you will see consistent and steady growth in your business as well.
+If you change something in your business, maybe two or three small things every week, or even once a month, you will see consistent and steady growth in your business as well.

-Stop thinking you have to make big, giant leaps in your business to be successful, and instead think about consistency and focus.
+Stop thinking you have to make big, giant leaps in your business to be successful.
+Instead, think about being consistent and focused.
 Think about the small, incremental things you can do to grow your business, and you’ll achieve the growth and success you’re looking for.